pybricks/pybricks-api/doc/main/iodevices/index.rst

    pupdevice

+.. pybricks-requirements:: pybricks-iodevices

 This module has classes for generic input/output devices.
-It is available on these hubs:

-.. pybricks-requirements-static:: pybricks-iodevices

 .. pybricks-classlink:: PUPDevice